appledore22/EUVM/README.md

 Adds files to stage for commiting

 git status
 Shows the status(untracked,tracked,staging) for different files

+git push
+Pushs the changes from local repo to remote repo

+### Commands for ssh
+ssh-keygen
+Generating new ssh key file.